Brent Smith: Career

-The first member he recruited was bassist Brad Stewart through local Jacksonville music producer Pete Thornton.
+Brad Stewart, the band's bassist, was the first member Smith recruited, through local Jacksonville music producer Pete Thornton.
 Smith and Stewart began recording demos together in a small local studio, whose owner recommended they meet with her fiancé, guitarist Jasin Todd, who Smith brought in as the third member.
 The original lineup was rounded out by drummer Barry Kerch, who was the seventh drummer the band had auditioned for the spot.
 The four worked together on creating demos, and submitted their work-in-progress material to Atlantic, who approved of the material and green-lighted a full-length album.
 The band's debut album, Leave a Whisper was released May 27, 2003.
-The album was eventually certified platinum by the RIAA in the United States, indicating sales of over one million.
-Shinedown has since released six more studio albums: Us and Them (2005), The Sound of Madness (2008), Amaryllis (2012), Threat to Survival (2015), Attention Attention (2018), and Planet Zero (2022).
+The album was eventually certified platinum, indicating sales of over one million copies.
+In 2010, Smith was featured on the Apocalyptica song, "Not Strong Enough" from the album 7th Symphony.
+In 2013, Smith was featured on the Halestorm "Here's to Us (Guest Version)".
+In 2014, Smith collaborated with In This Moment on the song, "Sexual Hallucination", from the album, Black Widow.
+In 2014, Smith and Zach Myers started an acoustic side project called Smith & Myers.
+As a duo they have released three EPs: Acoustic Sessions (2014), Volume I (2020), and Volume II (2020).
+On August 28, 2022, Brent was presented with a key to Knox County at a concert in Knoxville, Tennessee, by former wrestler and current Knox County Mayor Glenn Jacobs.
+Shinedown has since released seven more studio albums: Us and Them (2005), The Sound of Madness (2008), Amaryllis (2012), Threat to Survival (2015), Attention Attention (2018), Planet Zero (2022), and Eight (2026).
+On August 28, 2022, Smith was presented with a key to Knox County at a concert in Knoxville, Tennessee, by former wrestler and current Knox County Mayor Glenn Jacobs.
 In 2014, Smith and Zach Myers started an acoustic side project called Smith & Myers.